nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 * We received new sequences from South America this week, but sampling remains sparse.
 There may be more COVID activity in this region than is captured in the available data, but we cannot say for sure.

 **Asia**
-* Preliminary evidence for a possible second transmission chain circulating within Iran.
+* We find preliminary evidence for a possible second transmission chain circulating within Iran.

 **Africa**
-* Evidence for likely local transmission within Kinshasa, Democratic Republic of the Congo, for the last 11+ days.
+* The phylogeny suggests likely local transmission within Kinshasa, Democratic Republic of the Congo, for the last 11+ days.
-* We received new sequences from Africa this week, but sampling remains sparse.
-There may be much more COVID activity in this region than is captured in the available data.
+* We received new sequences from Africa this week, but sampling remains sparse; there may be much more COVID activity in this region than is captured in the available data.

 **Oceania**
 * There is evidence in the genetic data for local transmission in New South Wales, Australia.